jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If we were in the Industrial Age and trying desperately to keep factories from going broke or ending yet another cholera epidemic (both were common).
 But we're in the Internet Age with advanced robotics, supercomputers, clean energy, 5G internet, 3D printers, smartphones, AI, blockchain, and many more products that easily generate and distribute wealth.
 Yet, because we're using Conservativism and Progressivism to wield Internet Age tools, our current problem is too much wealth concentration (i.e., thousands of billionaires) and too much wealth distribution (i.e., printing money).

 This book introduces Techvolution, a new philosophy combining Progressivism and Conservatism into an updated and improved package.
 Techvolution generates wealth easily and distributes it fairly by putting the incredible wealth-generating power of Internet Age technology into each person's hands.
+Equity and equality all at once.

 Only a new philosophy rises above Conservative and Progressive hatred.
 By removing the cobwebs of their long history, we can remind everyone that feeling hate for past sins and placing blame for our current troubles doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve new and improved adaptations to solve our problems.